 After determining the number of correct and incorrect results for three normal voices and three speech impaired voices to recognise spoken numbers 1 to 10, then Equation (1) was used to obtain the recognition rate of the application, and the results are shown in Table 9.
 Table 9 shows the recognition rate for speech impaired and normal voices.
 For the normal voices the success rate of the speech recognition application was 100% and for the speech impaired voices the recognition rate was 83.3 % up to 90 %.
 The test was performed three times to obtain a greater amount of valid data.
-Based on the learning pattern by calculating the likelihood value this aims to prove the tone, pronunciation, and the speech affect the
+Based on the learning pattern by calculating the likelihood value this aims to prove the tone, pronunciation, and the speed of speech affect the recognition rate result.

-Speech Recognition Application for the Speech Impaired Using the Android Based Google Cloud Speech API (Nenny Anggraini) recognition rate result.
 And with these results can be one of the developments for speech recognition research, specially for google cloud speech technology.